caldi99/Computer-Vision-Project/README.md

 - if we want to train locally the CNN we need to follow the steps lists below :
 	- First, you need to make sure that all the dependancies needed for the training process are satified.
 To do so, you need to check that in your enviroment (conda / pip), the following packages are installed :
-	  - tensorflow (better if gpu version to do so follow the following steps : TODO)
+	  - tensorflow (better if gpu version)
 	  - opencv
 	  - scikitlearn
 	  - numpy